maybeflexa/Wraith-Lib/Documentation.md

 ## Installation

-Load the library and optional addons before creating the UI.
+Load the library first, then load the addons if you want the ready-made settings and config panels.

 ```lua
 local Wraith = loadstring(game:HttpGet(